AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 $$
 and the same applies for the other 3 elements of the 4 value vector.

 You may be wondering what the use is of a transformation matrix that does not transform?
-The identity matrix is usually a starting point for generating
+The identity matrix is usually a starting point for generating other transformation matrices and if we dig even deeper into linear algebra, a very useful matrix for proving theorems and solving linear equations.